Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Key 2026 Developments

 • Smart appliance integration: Coverage is increasingly extending to Energy Star and smart-enabled appliances.
 Some plans now include smart thermostats as standard or add-on items.
+For more, read the home warranty for smart home devices guide.

 Pincher's Pro Tip

 Compare plans specifically for eco-system coverage.
-When shopping for a home warranty, ask each provider directly whether they cover your specific high-efficiency system by name — especially for tankless water heaters, heat pumps, and induction ranges.
+When shopping for a home warranty, ask each provider directly whether they cover your specific high-efficiency system by name, especially for tankless water heaters, heat pumps, and induction ranges.
 Don't assume a generic 'appliance plan' will automatically include them.

 Frequently Asked Questions